VirginiaLynne likes to share her creative ideas for DIY home renovation and maintenance.

 Storage and Installation

 You probably will want to consider whether you are going to install your cabinets yourself or have someone do it for you.
 For us, the installation was not very expensive, because we already had a carpenter working on some other projects in the house.
-I think we probably could have done it ourselves, but because the cabinets are heavy, and we are both in our late forties, we didn't want to risk hurting our backs.
+I think we probably could have done it ourselves, but because the cabinets are heavy, and we are both in our late 40s, we didn't want to risk hurting our backs.
 Once our cabinets were installed, they looked completely professional.

 Before you begin the project, you probably will want to consider where you will be building.
 Most of the work of building I did in our garage or living room.
 Although the garage did keep the mess out of the house, it made it more difficult to move the cabinets once they were done.
 So I ended up moving into our living room halfway through the project.
 I used the boxes the cabinets were delivered in as a surface to build on.
 That kept the glue off my floors and made sure the cabinet fronts were not scratched during construction.
 The only tool we needed to move the cabinets around was a wheeled dolly.